 We have appointed Our Director of Operations (Francisco J. Campos) as Our data privacy manager, responsible for overseeing all queries in relation to Our Sites and this Privacy Notice.

 If you have any questions or complaints about Our Sites or this Privacy Notice, please contact Our data privacy manager by email at email@example.com, by telephone on +44 (0)20 3239 3041, or by post at ENGYS Ltd., Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK.
-Please ensure that your query is clear, particularly if it is a request for information related to the data We hold about you (as under Clause 4, above).
+Please ensure that your query is clear, particularly if it is a request for information related to the data We hold about you (as described in Clause 4).